 The Doernbecher Gender Clinic offers expert, family-centered care for children and teens.
 See our pediatric gender services page for contact and location information.

-We welcome patients looking to establish primary care with a gender-affirming provider at OHSU.
+We welcome patients in the Portland metro area who are looking to establish primary care with a gender-affirming provider at OHSU.

 If you already have a primary care doctor, including outside OHSU, we can help your doctor provide gender-affirming treatment, including hormone therapy, in a welcoming environment.